J. P. Filedt-Kok

-Furthermore, the present volume is enhanced by documented biographies of Engebrechtsz and his sons Pieter, Cornelis and Lucas.
-The known archival documents are complemented by an abundance of unpublished documents, richly enhancing our insight into the lifes, careers and personalities of this family of artists.
+In addition, a complete survey of the monogrammed and/or dated drawings by Pieter Cornelisz, Engebrechtsz’s eldest son, is presented here for the first time, providing a firmer basis for the attribution of some paintings to him.
+Finally, the present volume is enhanced by documented biographies of Cornelis Engebrechtsz and his sons Pieter, Cornelis and Lucas.
+The known archival documents are complemented by an abundance of unpublished documents, richly enhancing our knowledge of the lives, careers and personalities of this family of artists.

 Jan Piet Filedt Kok (1943) studied art history at the University of Amsterdam.
 His publications cover early Netherlandish and seventeenth-century Dutch paintings and drawings, as well as fifteenth to twentieth-century printmaking, collecting history and restoration issues.